DONATE TO THIS

 When individuals with mental illness lead these presentations mental health providers and community members begin to understand that these illnesses are biologically based brain disorders that disrupt many lives.
 The opportunity to tell personal experiences is built into the scripted workshops.
 What an excellent way to advocate for yourself and others, as well as decrease stigma!

 General Presentations are given to consumers, family and friends, health care providers, law enforcement officials, faith communities, students, and any other community or civic organization that is interested in learning more about mental illnesses and recovery.
-IOOV presentations are also conducted at University of Maryland Medical Systems (UMMS) institutions every Saturday.
-The presentation is typically 90 minutes and the format includes viewing a NAMI video about mental illness, personal testimony from 2 IOOV volunteers, and time for questions from the audience.
-Presenters receive a $30 stipend for their service.
+IOOV presentations are also conducted at two inpatient behavioral health units on a weekly and monthly basis.
+The presentation can be facilitated in 40, 60, or 90 minutes and the format includes viewing a NAMI video about mental illness, personal testimony from 2 IOOV volunteers, and time for questions from the audience.
+As a thank you for your participation, presenters receive a $30 stipend for their service.

 ▪ Adult with mental illness who is living well in recovery.